 Loving Spoonful’s Community Kitchen programs convene people around good food.
 Children, families and adults learn healthy food skills and build community.
-They also tackle some of life's most difficult problems including mental illness, social isolation, street involvement and poverty.
 As you know, good food brings people together, so building programming around good food is only common sense.

 We collaborate with partners across the City to ensure that our programs are dynamic and tailored to the unique needs of our community.
 Different programs run at different times.